thislawyercodes/ajiriKe-Backend/README.md

 # ajiriKe-Backend

-#The  backend  application for ajiriKe.
-a fresh-graduates/ entry level job seeking platform
+The  backend  application for ajiriKe -a fresh-graduates/ entry level job seeking platform.

 # How to setup the project locally

-Clone the repository
+Clone the repository as you usually would.
 ----------------------

 Set up your virtual environment